naisiaye/naisiaye/README.md

 ## Full Stack Developer

-- 🔭 I’m currently doing the 100 days of code challenge
+- 🔭 I’m currently taking a web development bootcamp
 - 🌱 I’m currently learning React
 - 👯 I’m looking to collaborate with other content creators
 - 🥅 2021 Goals: Contribute more to Open Source projects